 During the holidays there’s plenty of entertainment too with a lighted boat parade and toy drive, Rock the Dock, a summer music festival, and Friday night fireworks.
 To make the most of your weekend, book a stay at the seriously gorgeous Kemah Boardwalk Inn, a 58-room, boutique beauty with family-sized rooms and eager to please staff, located right in the centre of all the action.

 Every night as the sun goes down, an estimated 250,000 Mexican free-tailed bats emerge in a whirlwind like formation from the crevices under the Waugh Drive Bridge.
-The sight of the little bats on the hunt for insects – they chow down on around two and a half tons of them every night – is one to behold.
+Even if you only have 48-hours in Houston with the kids, try to make it down there just once as the sight of the little bats on the hunt for insects – they chow down on around two and a half tons of them every night – is one to behold.
 But beware, sensitive kids may get upset at the whole circle of life scenario as they are not the only ones on the prowl, and the sight of predators like the night herons and Peregrine falcons swooping in to nosh on a little bat is not uncommon.

 They say everything is bigger in Texas and that appears to include dinosaur exhibits.
 The Morian Hall of Paleontology at Houston Museum of Natural Science spans 2,800-square-metres and is packed with massive replicas of prehistoric creatures taking visitors on a journey, 3 billion years in the making.
-Their stories connected and illustrated by animated monitors and colorful murals, the museum’s 60 jaw-dropping prehistoric skeletons, including three Tyrannosaurs and a mummified triceratops, are displayed in dynamic, fluid poses, some suspended from the ceiling, to show them chasing, eating and escaping from each other in a reenactment of their lives.
+And it’s another stop to add to the must visit list if you only have 48-hours in Houston with kids.
+Connected and illustrated by animated monitors and colorful murals, the museum’s 60 jaw-dropping prehistoric skeletons, including three Tyrannosaurs and a mummified triceratops, are displayed in dynamic, fluid poses, some suspended from the ceiling, to show them chasing, eating and escaping from each other in a reenactment of their lives.

 If you can drag your awestruck dino lovers away, the museum also houses a fascinating Planetarium, dazzling displays of gems, local wildlife, Native American Culture and an incredible Hall of Ancient Egypt, where hundreds of artefacts are on display, including an amazing collection of mummies that I have to admit gave this mummy the heebie-jeebies (I’ve watched way too many episodes of Scooby Doo and I don’t trust those pesky petrified kids).